 Guests come to be in the gentleness of our countryside.
 We are a working farm and are surrounded by hundreds of acres of farmland.
-Along with our neighbors are growing organic fruit, olive oil, irises, raising farm animals and teaching people how to live from the land.
+Along with our neighbors we are growing organic fruit, olive oil, irises, raising farm animals and teaching people how to live from the land.

 Our Farm ~ What we grow